hawkeye73/c64u/readme1st.txt

 Version 0.3 2026-02-15
 By -=[HAWKEYE]=-

-A clean and organized directory structure on flash storage media for C64 Ultimate (use an 16 GB USB stick or MicroSD card).
+A clean and organized directory structure for use on flash storage media with the C64 Ultimate.
+Recommended : a 16 GB USB stick or MicroSD card.

+Internal: You can use a MicroSD or USB stick.
+(WARNING: Only top USB is available for usage!)

+External: USB stick.

 Each folder has a dedicated purpose to keep your system tidy, predictable, and easy to maintain.

 This structure helps keep your C64U environment clean, modular, and easy to navigate — ideal for development, testing, and everyday use.